Report a Fault: (08) 8586 6050| Annual General Meeting 1 December 2025

 50th Anniversary of the commissioning of the Main Pumping Station (December 2022)

-On the 28 January 1965 Thomas Playford, Premier of SA, and the Minister of Lands met with RIT to discuss the proposed redevelopment of the Trust irrigation infrastructure.
-The Premier agreed for the State to loan the Trust £560,000 to build a pumping station capable of pumping 55,100 gallons per minute (around 4,000 litres per second) that would replace the existing No 1 pumping station and all the major and minor pumping stations taking water from Bookmark Creek.
+On 28 January 1965, Thomas Playford, Premier of South Australia, and the Minister of Lands met with the Riverland Irrigation Trust (RIT) to discuss plans for redeveloping the Trust’s irrigation infrastructure.
+The Premier agreed to provide a state loan of £560,000 to construct a new pumping station with a capacity of 55,100 gallons per minute (approximately 4,000 litres per second).
+This new station would replace the existing No. 1 pumping station and all major and minor stations drawing water from Bookmark Creek.

-In 1967 the Rehabilitation Advisory Committee (RITRAC) was formed to oversee the projects.
-It comprised experts from Adelaide departments and Trust representatives, Rod Maddocks, Stan Heritage and Don Tripney.
-Rod Maddocks and Malcolm Gallasch were the two RIT engineers who managed the project.
+In 1967, the Rehabilitation Advisory Committee (RITRAC) was established to oversee the project.
+The committee included experts from Adelaide government departments and Trust representatives – Rod Maddocks (Engineer Manager), Stan Heritage (Chairman), and Don Tripney (Secretary).
+RIT engineers Rod Maddocks and Malcolm Gallasch managed the project.

-Premier Don Dunstan commissioned the MPS at a function on 1 December 1972.
-Some photos from the 1972 event are below.
+The MPS was officially commissioned by Premier Don Dunstan at a ceremony on 1 December 1972.
+Some photos from the 1972 event are included below.

-Trust staff also attended a Symposium on Japanese war art at Flinders University in July 2022 where they presented information about the critical role of Japanese woodcutters, from the Woolenook Bend Internment Camp, in keeping the lights on and the pumps running in Renmark, and to supply electricity to the Loveday internment camp near Barmera.
+Later, in July 2022, Trust staff attended a symposium on Japanese war art at Flinders University.
+They shared insights about the vital role Japanese woodcutters from the Woolenook Internment Camp played in keeping Renmark’s lights on and pumps running, as well as supplying electricity to the Loveday internment camp near Barmera.

 A powerpoint of the talk is here.